 - is prepared for continuing studies in the Master level.

 The three-year bachelor program gives the students a possibility to employ modern techniques of legal interpretation and implementation, and understand the interrelations between different legal systems.

-TLS faculty members, who come from the United States, the European Union and other countries, include highly qualified legal academics and well-respected legal practitioners, including public officials, public prosecutors, trial lawyers and judges.
+TLS faculty members, who come from from Estonia, Sweden, Finland, UK, Czech republic, India, USA, including highly qualified legal academics and well-respected legal practitioners from international law firms (Tark, Grunte and Sutkiene, Glimstedt, MAQS, etc.), public officials, public prosecutors, trial lawyers and judges.

-In 2009 TLS team won award for the best written pleading at EU Law Moot Court Competition, most prestigious and toughest student competition in the area of EU law.
+In 2016 TLS team won 1st All European International Humanitarian and Refugee Law Moot Court Competition held at the University of Ljubljana, Slovenia.
+In 2009 our team won award for the best written pleading at EU Law Moot Court Competition, most prestigious and toughest student competition in the area of EU law.

 TLS is dedicated to providing the finest legal education that can be obtained in the region.
 The emphasis of our programmes is on the development of a systematic understanding of law and justice, and of the lawyer’s special obligation to society, as well as the analytical and argumentative skills, which are the hallmarks of successful and respected attorneys, judges, and executives.